top of page

-Imagine how much easier life would have been for Alf if a teacher in the early years or KS1 had known about Speech Sound Mapping with Speedie Readies.
+Imagine how much easier life would have been for Alf if an early years or KS1 teacher had known about Speech Sound Mapping with Phonemies: Speedie Readies.

 Changing the Story